AlexzxelA/beame-gatekeeper/doc/use-cases.md

 * Authenticate your employees using X.509 certificates on their mobile devices.
 * Securely route traffic to your corporate web using Beame infrastructure.
 No firewall configuration is needed on your side.

+## Use case: Remote access for your devices

+You've sold electronic devices to be installed on home networks.
+Now you get a support call.
+Do you have an infrastructure for your technicians to securely communicate with your devices?
+We observe that it's rarely the case.

 ## Use case: Crypto-ID for your clients